JensJoschi/variability_timing/methods.md

 #### 3.2.3 cleaning

 The 75 articles found by the first search included 5 false positives, and the 77 articles from the second search included 7 false positives.
 Thus, 70 references remained in each search.
-After combining these two datasets, 76 unique articles (624 populations) remained.
+After combining these two datasets, 78 unique articles (624 populations) remained.
+[2 are not in database because <3DL]

 [alternative, counting 3 dl as ineligible:
 The 75 articles found by the first search included 8 studies, which did not have 4 photoperiods and 5 were false positives.
 62 remained.
 From the 77 articles of the second search, 5 had only 3 photoperiods, 7 were false positives.
 65 remained.